Preparing to register as a financial service provider

 What you should know before you apply

 Before you register as a financial service provider (FSP), you’ll need to have decided how you wish to run your business, and what financial services you intend to provide.
-If you are yet to make these important decisions, you may wish to seek professional advice.
+If you're yet to make these important decisions, you may wish to seek professional advice.

 Who needs to register

-Under the Financial Service Providers (Registration and Dispute Resolution) Act 2008, an FSP is required to be registered on the FSPR if any of the following applies:
+Under the Financial Service Providers (Registration and Dispute Resolution) Act 2008, an FSP is required to register on the FSPR if any of the following applies:

-- It provides financial services to persons in New Zealand above a minimum threshold.
+- It provides financial services to persons in New Zealand above a minimum business threshold.

-- It is a reporting entity under the Anti Money Laundering and Countering Financing of Terrorism Act 2009 that provides financial services.
+- It is a reporting entity under the Anti Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) that provides financial services.

 - It is licensed to provide a financial service, or required by another Act to be licensed or registered in relation to a specific financial service.